 This update also fixed certain bugs that involved the lack of compatibility with some video recording software.
 This means that it will be easier than ever to take a video of the game as you play.
 Several other bug fixes are included in this update as well.

-And as always, Twisty's Asylum Escapades is available for free, so if you haven't played it yet, check it out!
+And as always, Twisty's Asylum Escapades is available, so if you haven't played it yet, check it out!
 It's insanely fun!

 Latest tweets from @twistedjenius

 Gyps Fulvus's first official music video!
 T.co